-A year ago, Starliner Arias met a team of missionaries with Campus Crusade for Christ who were visiting her college campus in Santo Domingo, Dominican Republic.
+A year ago, Starliner Arias met a team of missionaries with Cru who were visiting her college campus in Santo Domingo, Dominican Republic.
 After a few days of initiating spiritual conversations with students, Starliner joined one of the missionaries to speak to 10 students in a classroom.
 The class’ teacher hadn’t yet arrived when the two stood up front.

 They had planned to talk about how to know God through Jesus Christ by using a booklet called The Four Spiritual Laws.
 As Starliner handed out copies of the booklet, she felt nervous.
 This was her first time to speak about her faith in front of a class.